422 Wyoming Hall

 Laramie, WY 82071-2000

-Water Interest Group (WIG)workshops (Years 2, 3, 5).
 WyCEHG will host scientific workshops with Wyoming-based agencies, researchers and stake holders, private and public partners, researchers and managers/researchers from the region who are active in areas relevant to the program.
 These diverse participants include Western Water Assessment, the WY/UT EPSCoR Track 1/2 Consortium, the Tristate NM/ID/NV EPSCoR Consortium, USFS Rocky Mountain Research Station, BOR, etc. WIG meetings will be held three times during the course of the grant.
 The first meeting was held in October, 2013.
 For more information, contact Ginger Paige.

 Wyoming EPSCoR will collaborate with NCAR to provide trainings in code writing and model development.